MosGeo/EFacies/README.md

 # How to run?

 Check the main.m file for an example on how to use the code.
+The las reader has its own repository (https://github.com/MosGeo/LasToolbox)

 # Reference
 Al Ibrahim, M. A., and Mukerji, T., 2015, Stochastic Multiscale Electrofacies Classification of Well Logs: A Case Study From North Slope, Alaska: Presented at the AAPG Annual Convention and Exhibition, Calgary, Alberta, Canada.